petershin/liferay-learn/docs/liferay-cloud/latest/en/updating-services-in-liferay-paas/overview-of-the-liferay-cloud-deployment-workflow.md

 With Liferay PaaS, there are three ways to deploy services: deploying via the CLI tool (manually), deploying via the Liferay Cloud Management Console (manually), or configuring certain CI builds to deploy automatically.

 To access a full history of deployments across all project environments, navigate to the *Deployments* page in the Liferay Cloud console.
 Here you can view all deployments initiated using any of the three methods, along with their general information.
 You can filter deployments by date and environment.
+You can also search for deployments using the build ID or the hash of the latest git commit in the build.

 ![You can filter deployments by date.](./overview-of-the-liferay-cloud-deployment-workflow/images/02.png)